mit-han-lab/mcunet/README.md

 | mcunet-5fps-vww  | 11.6M | 0.43M   | 162kB | 689kB | 88.9%/88.9%            |
 | mcunet-320kb-vww | 55.8M | 0.64M   | 311kB | 897kB | 91.7%/91.8%            |

-* Note that for TF-Lite `int8` models we do not use quantization-aware training (QAT), so some results is slightly lower than paper numbers.
+For TF-Lite `int8` models we do not use quantization-aware training (QAT), so some results is slightly lower than paper numbers.

 ## Requirement